pricardo03/azure-docs.es-es/articles/sql-database/sql-database-design-first-database-csharp.md

 ## <a name="prerequisites"></a>Requisitos previos

-Una instalación de [Visual Studio Community 2017, Visual Studio Professional 2017 o Visual Studio Enterprise 2017](https://www.visualstudio.com/downloads/).
+Una instalación de [Visual Studio 2017](https://www.visualstudio.com/downloads/)

 <!-- The following included .md, sql-database-tutorial-portal-create-firewall-connection-1.md, is long.
 And it starts with a ## H2.